pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 As explained before, there are many challenges to metagenomics assembly, including:

-1. differences in coverage between samples, resulting from differences in abundance,
+1. Differences in coverage between samples, resulting from differences in abundance;
-2. the fact that different species often share conserved regions ({%cite kececioglu2001%}), and
+2. The fact that different species often share conserved regions ({%cite kececioglu2001%}), and
-3. the presence of multiple strains of a single species ({%cite miller2010%}).
+3. The presence of multiple strains of a single species ({%cite miller2010%}).

-To reduce the differences in coverage between samples, we can use a **co-assembly** approach, where reads from all samples are aligned together.:
+To reduce the differences in coverage between samples, we can use a **co-assembly** approach, where reads from all samples are aligned together:

 ![Image show one pile of sample1 reads and another pile of sample2 reads, then, green arrow leads to assembled reads from both piles](./images/co-assembly.png "Co-assembly"){:width="60%"}